• Skip to primary navigation

 These bagels are baked, no boiling required.

-Come to find out you don't need to boil bagels.
-You can learn more about why the pros boil bagels, but essentially it creates a thicker more chewy crust.
+Come to find out you don't need to boil bagels, but essentially it creates a thicker more chewy crust.
 And to be honest, I always toast my bagels anyway to get rid of the chewy crust.
 So my lazy brain says, why boil them then?

 You don't need to.
 In fact you'll get a lighter, less dense bagel if you don't boil them and I actually prefer that as well.
 Dense bread makes me feel like I'm instantly gaining 5lbs with every bite so the lighter, the better in my opinion.